 CROSSWORD PUZZLE DAY

-HOW TO OBSERVE
+HOW TO OBSERVE CROSSWORD PUZZLE DAY

 Buy a crossword book or find one online.
-Enjoy some Jody’s Gourmet Popcorn while you puzzle your way through your favorite crossword!
+Then, enjoy some popcorn while you puzzle your way through your favorite crossword!
 We also suggest these fun ways to celebrate:

 Educators, check out Week 15 of the National Day Calendar Classroom for a lesson designed for you.